ActumProcessing/actumprocessing.github.io/source/index.html.md

 | `pmt_type` | Type of payment being submitted (check, or `chk`, is the default value). | -- | N |
 | `response_location` | The `man_trans.cgi` script will respond to this URL with response variables if passed in. | Full path URL | N |

 # Submitting a Transaction

-The following information outlines the required and optional parfields for submitring a debit or credit transaction to Actum.
+The following information outlines the required and optional parfields for submitting a debit or credit transaction to Actum.

-It may be helpful to familiarize yourself with the following resources, prior to submitting a transction.
+It may be helpful to familiarize yourself with the following resources, prior to submitting a transaction.

 * [ACH Transaction Types]
 * [ACH Transaction Lifestyle]